PowerShell/Community-Blog/Posts/2023/09/List-OS-Object-Names.md

 As our knowledge of the Windows operating system grows, we often need to understand how processes request, utilize, and dispose of operating system resources.
-This is nothing new, tools like the Task Manager or Process Explorer shows a comprehensive view of these relations.
+This is nothing new, tools like the Task Manager or Process Explorer show a comprehensive view of these relations.
 However, we don't need a complicated application to explore this lower level of abstraction, all we need is our trusty PowerShell console, and a bit of imagination.